 Can I go to a tanning bed or get spray tanned after surgery?

 You can get a spray tan two weeks after surgery, but make sure your incision line is protected or covered.
 We do not advise patients to go to the tanning bed until six weeks after surgery.

 What can I do for scar care after surgery?

 You will be given a scar gel from Skin Medica at your 6-week post-operative appointment.

 What happens if I get a capsular contracture?

 We do everything we know to do to prevent this from happening.
-In the case that it does, we will do surgery to correct it.
+In the case that it does, we typically treat it medically, and if necessary may do surgery to correct it.